 To find out whether you're a candidate for laser vision correction, book an appointment today!Book Appointment

 Laser eye surgery is a group of procedures—all just a little bit different—that use a laser to correct refractive errors in your vision.

 Technological advances have made several types of laser vision correction possible, but the 2 most common types remain LASIK and PRK.

-Photorefractive keratectomy (PRK) involves the surgeon removing the top layer of the cornea altogether.
-Then, they reshape the remaining layers with a laser.
+Photorefractive keratectomy (PRK) involves the surgeon removing the top layer of the cornea altogether, then reshaping the remaining layers.

 Our Google Reviews

 Check us out on Instagram

 Please go to the Instagram Feed settings page to create a feed.